MicrosoftDocs/entra-docs/docs/id-protection/id-protection-dashboard.md

 An attack is an event where we detect a bad actor attempting to sign-in to your environment.
 This event triggers a real-time sign-in [risk detection](concept-identity-protection-risks.md#what-are-risk-detections) mapped to a corresponding MITRE ATT&CK technique.
 Refer to the following table for the mapping between Microsoft Entra ID Protection’s real-time sign-in risk detections and attacks as categorized by MITRE ATT&CK techniques.

-Since the attack graph is only illustrating real-time sign-in risk activity, user risk detections aren't included."
+Since the attack graph is only illustrating real-time sign-in risk activity, [risky user activity](concept-identity-protection-risks.md#user-risk-detections) isn't included.
+To visualize risky user activity in your environment, you can go to the [risky users report](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/IdentityProtectionMenuBlade/~/RiskyUsers/fromNav/).

 #### How to interpret the attack graphic?

-The graphic presents attack types impacted your tenant over the past 30 days, and whether they were blocked during sign-in.
+The graphic presents attack types that impacted your tenant over the past 30 days, and whether they were blocked during sign-in.
 On the left side, you see the volume of each attack type.
 On the right, the numbers of blocked and yet-to-be-remediated attacks are displayed.
 The graph updates every 24 hours and is counting risk sign-in detections that occur in real-time; therefore, the total number of attacks don't match total number of detections.

 - Blocked: An attack is classified as blocked if the associated risky sign-in is interrupted by an access policy, like requiring multifactor authentication.
 This action prevents the attacker's sign-in and blocks the attack.
 - Not remediated: Successful risky sign-ins that weren't interrupted and need remediation.
 Therefore, risk detections associated with these risky sign-ins also require remediation.
 You can view these sign-ins and associated risk detections in the Risky sign-ins report by filtering with the "At risk" risk state.